mdibaiee/sibe/README.md

         network = session inputs rnetwork labels learning_rate (iterations, epochs)

-        -- run inputs through the trained network results = map (`forward` network) inputs
+        -- run inputs through the trained network
+        -- note: here we are using the examples in the training dataset to test the network, --       this is here just to demonstrate the way the library works, you should not do this results = map (`forward` network) inputs

         -- compute the new cost